E-Filing Events With Online Fee Payments/Pay.gov

 - Pro hac vice admission fee in civil and criminal cases (Motion for Pro Hac Vice);

-- Notice of appeal (civil only);
+- Notice of appeal (civil and criminal cases);

 - Opening a new civil case (Attorney Case Opening)

 When e-filing a document that requires a fee, you will be automatically directed to the Pay.Gov online payment process.
 Once you have successfully completed your online payment, you will automatically return to ECF to complete your filing.

 On the Pay.gov page, you will be presented with a payment information screen:

 - Fields marked with an asterisk are required fields.

 - The "account holder name" is the name on the credit card.